matxakav/OT-NWbasedOnGNS3/network/base/nodes/README.md

 We map nodes to appliances in the generic base network.

+- VPCS, the Virtual PC Simulator, is a prebuilt appliance in GNS3 server.

 | Nodes | Appliances |
 | --- | --- |
 | PC1 - 4 | VPCS |